Hugh Roddin: Biography

 He won a silver trophy in an open boxing championship at the Pavilion Theatre in Musselburgh in 1906.
-The building that he trained and fought in is being refurbished and used as a museum of Scottish boxing, including a display of Hugh Roddin memorabilia.
+The building he trained and fought in is being refurbished and used as a museum of Scottish boxing, including a display of Hugh Roddin memorabilia.

 Hugh Roddin won his bronze medal at the 1908 London Olympics.
 He was a featherweight (57 kg).
-They had not originally planned to include boxing in the 1908 Olympics, so it was held after all of the other events, in October.
+They had not originally planned to include boxing in the 1908 Olympics, so it was held after all of the other events in October.
 His fight was a 37 bout marathon session that started at 11:25 am and went until 10:30 pm.
 Because it was held after all the other events, 32 of the 42 entrants were from Great Britain, including all of the featherweight medalists.
 Of the ten overseas entrants, nine were defeated in their first bout.

-In 1911 Roddin emigrated to the United States.
+In 1911, Roddin emigrated to the United States.